plotly/plotly.py/doc/python/bar-charts.md

 ### Control Bar Position in Different Subplots

-To control bars positional range among several subplots, set the same axes to the same [alignmentgroup](https://plot.ly/python/reference/#bar-alignmentgroup).
-In the following example we have two subplots sharing an x axis with two bar traces (trace0, trace1) on the top, and one bar trace (trace2) on the bottom, that all are aligned by setting the same `alignmentgroup`.
+To control the positional range of bars among several subplots, place traces in the same [alignmentgroup](https://plot.ly/python/reference/#bar-alignmentgroup).
+In the following example we have two subplots sharing an x-axis with two bar traces (trace0, trace1) on the top, and one bar trace (trace2) on the bottom.
+These traces all are aligned by setting the same `alignmentgroup`.
+Bar position can also be coordinated by placing traces in the same [offsetgroup](https://plot.ly/python/reference/#bar-offsetgroup).
-You also can line up bars of the same positional coordinate by setting [offsetgroup](https://plot.ly/python/reference/#bar-offsetgroup).

 ```python
 import plotly.graph_objects as go